g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

                 Primary Routing Table: bgp.l2vpn.0
                 Thread: junos-main
 ```
-Note the local-preference that is the site preference, this way the R2 can know what is the PE designated as forwarder.
-Now, let's check the connections on the R3 and R4!
+Notice that the ```site-preference``` translates directly into the BGP local-preference.
+This allows remote routers to determine which PE is the designated forwarder for that site.
+Now, let's verify the connections on R3 and R4!

-In R3, we can note that we have the other two sites at UP State, but we can note that we have the Site 5 also.
-This happens because R3 is receiving the route of R4 that have the Site 5, and the flag is RN, that is Remote Site Not Designed, basically, the R4 is not the traffic forwarder of this site.
+On R3, we can see that the connections to the other two sites are in the Up state, but strangely, Site 5 also appears in the list as a remote connection!
+This happens because R3 is receiving the VPLS route generated by R4 (which also represents Site 5).
+However, note the RN flag (Remote Site Not Designated).
+This indicates that R4 is not the active traffic forwarder for this site.
 ```
 root@R3> show vpls connections
 Layer-2 VPN connections: